cariagency/period-picker/README.md

 # period-picker

-A period picker build on the top of Bootstrap 4 and Moment.js that allow to select month, quarter, semester or full year .
+A period picker build on the top of Bootstrap 4 and Moment.js that allow to select month, quarter, semester or full year.

+## Demo

+<script async src="//jsfiddle.net/hc8zLugo/8/embed/"></script>

 ## Installation & requirements.